Session Replay: What It Is & How to Use It Effectively

 Tips for choosing the right session replay platform

 There is a wide range of session replay tools available in the marketplace.
-You need to choose the one that best suits your needs by evaluating each tool against a few selection criteria.
+You need to choose the one that best suits your needs by evaluating each tool against several selection criteria.
 Here are a few factors you need to take into consideration while choosing the right session replay platform:

 Audrey Xu is a solutions consultant at Amplitude, working with companies to uncover areas of opportunity and build better products.
 She is a self-proclaimed Amplitude nerd, and graduated with a degree from U.C.
 Berkeley.